Home

 The WVSCCCMA was chartered as a West Virginia corporation in July of 2002.
 In June the following year, the Association received the 501(c) 3 designation from the IRS as a tax-exempt, public charitable organization.
 WVSCCCMA's major objective is to promote the legacy of the Civilian Conservation Corps (CCC) of the "Great Depression" days and to recognize the many achievements of the former CCC members wherever they served in the CCC.

-The organization's president and founder is Dr. Bob Anderson.
-Mr. Ivan L. Austin is vice president.
-Other board members include Shirley Bingman, Charles Piercy, Harlen Frederick, Rita Dale, Beverly Miller, Janie Hedrick, Alvin Goff, Zelma Price, Dr. Francis Gilmore and David Cain.
+The organization's founder is Dr. Bob Anderson.
 The Association's board meets at least four times annually and our general membership at least once a year.
 We have a growing membership of individuals and families, who reside throughout the eastern US, ranging from Florida to New Jersey and west, to St Louis.

 Since the program thrust of WVSCCCMA is public education, we operate and manage a state CCC camp museum.
-The museum is located on a two acre M/L site, a park like setting, in a historic schoolhouse conveniently located near Interstate 79 in Harrison County .
+The museum is located on a two acre M/L site, a park like setting, on the grounds of the historic Quiet Dell schoolhouse conveniently located near Interstate 79 in Harrison County.
 Interstate attraction signs are posted on either side along the North-bound and South-bound lanes at Exit 115.
-One of our immediate goals is to obtain necessary funding for a new replica barracks building to be constructed on site.
+One of two replica barracks buildings currently houses additional memorabilia.
+The other is currently being outfitted as a replica barracks.
+A 1931 Model AA Ford 1 ½ ton truck is housed in an onsite barn.

 Some of the milestones achieved by WVSCCCMA to date are:

-Enhanced display areas and venue in the old museum
+Enhanced display areas and venue in the main museum

 Productive meetings with local, county and state leaders